-The Bank is subject to liquidity coverage ratio (LCR) requirement of 80% at September 30, 2020 as per the RBI guidelines.
+The Bank is currently subject to liquidity coverage ratio (LCR) requirement of 100% as per the RBI guidelines.
 LCR ensures that a bank has an adequate stock of unencumbered high quality liquid assets (HQLA) to survive a significant liquidity stress lasting for a period of 30 days.
 The Bank computes LCR on a daily basis for the Bank and the Group.
 The LCR disclosure is based on simple average of daily observations.
-As per RBI guidelines, the Bank was subject to LCR requirement of 100% effective January 1, 2019.
-However, in order to accommodate the burden on banks' cash flows on account of the COVID-19 pandemic, RBI permitted banks to maintain LCR at 80% with effect from April 17, 2020.
-This requirement will be gradually restored back in two phases - 90% by October 1, 2020 and 100% by April 1, 2021.